-The inward hydraulic flow gradients from the waste emplacement areas to the open cut voids would inhibit seepage to the alluvium.
+Modelling shows that the inward hydraulic flow gradients from the out-of-pit waste rock emplacement areas to the open cut pits during mining and residual voids post-mining would inhibit seepage from the mine landform to the Isaac River alluvium.
 Also, the in-situ Cainozoic sediments present between the alluvium and regolith and the out-of-pit waste rock emplacements generally comprise surficial soil and clays, up to 10 m in thickness (Section 4.2).
-The surficial clays would inhibit potential seepage from the out-of-pit waste rock emplacement to the underlying regolith and alluvium.
-Therefore, there would be no mechanism for seepage from the out-of-pit waste rock emplacement to impact on groundwater quality in the alluvium and regolith.
+Though not explicitly represented in the groundwater model, the surficial clays would inhibit potential seepage from the out-of-pit waste rock emplacements to the underlying regolith and alluvium.
+The flow path modelling is therefore conservative in this regard.
+Therefore, there would be no mechanism for groundwater seepage from the out-of-pit waste rock emplacements to impact on groundwater quality in the alluvium and regolith.

-Notwithstanding, the seepage (i.e. leachate from the out-of-pit waste rock emplacement) would generally be fresh and low in S content, minimising the potential for a change in groundwater quality.

-7.4.2 In Pit Waste Rock Emplacement Areas
+Notwithstanding, any seepage from the mine landform (i.e. leachate from the out-of-pit waste rock emplacement) would generally be fresh and low in S content, minimising the potential for impacts to groundwater quality.In-Pit Waste Rock Emplacement Areas

-The in-pit waste rock emplacement areas would be rehabilitated progressively as the mining operations progess.
-The Project would involve progressively backfilling the open cut pits as space becomes available with water levels within backfilled areas predicted to recover back towards pre-mining levels.
+The in-pit waste rock emplacement areas would be rehabilitated progressively as the mining operations progress.
+The Project would involve progressively backfilling the open cut pits as space becomes available with water levels within backfilled areas predicted to recover back towards pre-mining levels post-mining.

-While the waste rock material leachate generally exhibits poorer water quality compared to the alluvium, groundwater levels within the in-pit waste rock emplacement areas would remain below the base of alluvium.
-Therefore, a hydraulic gradient would not exist to enable interaction between water in the pit waste rock material and the surrounding alluvium.
+As described above, leachate from the waste rock material generally exhibits poorer water quality compared to the alluvium, however, remains generally fresh and low in S content.
+Groundwater levels within the in-pit waste rock emplacement areas would remain below the base of alluvium.
+Therefore, a hydraulic gradient would not exist to enable interaction between water in-pit waste rock material and the surrounding alluvium.